MJLMills/rhorix/conversion_scripts/README.md

 collateMifs.pl - collect the various mif files produced by IRIS into a single file for conversion.

 ### General
-centerTop.pl - center a topology on the center of mass of its nuclei.
+centerTop.pl - Move a topology so that its origin is at the center of mass of its nuclei.
+This is useful when a topology loaded into Blender is too far from the view center to be easily manipulated.
+Please note this script relies on x,y and z tags not being broken over multiple lines.

 ## General Use Modules

-In the following, *italics* indicate that a subroutine is made public by its parent module.
+In the following, *italics* indicate that a subroutine is made public by its parent module and thus may appear in an above script.

 ### Utilities
 Contains generic utility functions related to reading/writing files and dealing with arguments.